visual2103/Computational-Neuroscience/README.md

 - Supports experimental structure from Dots_30 protocol

 ##🙏 Acknowledgments
-Special thanks to TINS Cluj-Napoca and UTCN .
+Special thanks to TINS Cluj-Napoca and TUCN .